ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 - New API `GetKeys`
   - based on the existing `CertificateStore` API
-  - return an array of `Key`s.
-    - contains `byte` array content
+  - return an a new map from `KMPMapKey` (`name` & `version`) to `PublicKey` which contains `crypto.PublicKey` & `ProviderType`.
+    - makes querying for keys by `name` and `version` much easier in cosign implementation
+    - `ProviderType` is useful for special AKV consideration in cosign implementation.
 - Global `Key`s map
   - follow same pattern as `Certificates` map which is updated on reconcile of the `CertificateStore` K8s resource.
   - how do we store the certificates so they are partioned by namespace, resource unique name, and optionally certificate/key name + version?
     - `Certificates` map will map `<namespace>/<name>` to a map of certificates for that particular resource
     - map will be keyed by a special struct `KMPMapKey` which contains a `Name` and `Version` field
-    - each unique map key will map to an array of x.509 certificates
+    - each unique map key will map to a `PublicKey` which contains `crypto.PublicKey` and `ProviderType`.
-    - Inline provider will store all certs in a single map entry
+    - Inline provider will store a single key mapped to a single map entry
     - AKV provider
       - If only certificate/key name provided.
 Fetch the latest version and only populate the `Name` field for the map key
       - If both name and version provided.
 Fetch specific version and populate both `Name` and `Version`.
       - Note: A generic `Name` based fetched content will be considered uniquely different than a `Name` + `Version` content EVEN if the unversioned 'latest` is equal to a specified matching version.
 - Cosign will be promoted to a built-in verifier and the plugin version will be removed
   - MUST maintain complete feature experience parity
+  - Need to maintain legacy config and functionality
 - Repurpose Inline Certificate Provider
   - add new `contentType` field to spec: "key" or "certificate".
 If not provided, default to "certificate" for backwards compatability.
 - Repurpose Azure Key Vault Certificate Provider